 I dabbled in yoga for many years but honestly only developed a consistent practice when I literally thought my trail days depended on it.
 My body was getting tighter and more unbalanced with age and the miles that I was accumulating while running and hiking were exacerbating the situation.
 Then, one day I walked into a studio that was right for me.
 I met the yoga teacher that I consider my guru to this day.
 Her powerful words resonated with me and her sequences were amazing.
 I was energized and never looked back.
 Suddenly, I felt the magic that yoga has to offer and slowly but surely it began to unlock the kinks in my body in spite of running!

-Years later, not only am I still running, I am constantly astounded at the profound ways that yoga has and continues to change my life.
+Years later, not only am I still running, (and newly back to flying after a 20-year hiatus), I am constantly astounded at the profound ways that yoga has and continues to change my life.
 I am physically stronger than I ever have been and my balance, posture, and coordination have vastly improved over the years.
 I have enhanced my lung capacity and healed my previously injured neck to full function.
 However, those examples are almost insignificant compared to how yoga has REALLY changed my life.

 I now see life in a way that doesn't allow me to "sweat the small stuff".
 I still struggle with patience at times, but my fuse is longer and I can more readily apologize.
 I have become more confident and also vulnerable enough to start new adventures such as running trail ultras, launching a yoga blog, and teaching live classes online.
 Perhaps the greatest gift that yoga has bestowed upon me is the power of human connection.